Saudi Arabia resumes work of its diplomatic mission in Syria | Law-Order

 Saudi Arabia resumes work of its diplomatic mission in Syria

+Saudi Arabia will reopen its diplomatic mission in Syria, the Saudi foreign ministry said on Tuesday, nearly a decade after diplomatic ties were cut and two days after Syria was readmitted into the Arab League.
+Some Arab states, including the United Arab Emirates, have turned the page with Damascus, reversing years of isolation over President Bashar al-Assad's crackdown on protests in 2011 and the ensuing civil war.

-Saudi Arabia is resuming the work of its diplomatic mission in Syria, the Saudi Foreign Ministry said on Tuesday.
+Saudi Arabia will reopen its diplomatic mission in Syria, the Saudi foreign ministry said on Tuesday, nearly a decade after diplomatic ties were cut and two days after Syria was readmitted into the Arab League.

-A statement issued by the ministry said the decision comes out of the brotherly ties between the people of the two countries and to support security and stability in the region.
-(Reporting and writing by Omar Abdel-Razek; Editing by Leslie Adler)
+Some Arab states, including the United Arab Emirates, have turned the page with Damascus, reversing years of isolation over President Bashar al-Assad's crackdown on protests in 2011 and the ensuing civil war.
+Sources told Reuters in March that Damascus and Riyadh had agreed to reopen their embassies.
+The Saudi foreign ministry did not say on Tuesday when the embassy would re-open.

+Syria's state news agency said Damascus has decided to resume the work of its diplomatic mission in Saudi Arabia.
+Contacts between them had gathered momentum following a landmark China-brokered deal to re-establish ties between Saudi Arabia and Iran, a key ally of Assad, a regional source aligned with Damascus had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)